mrbinky3000/responsive_carousel/README.md

 ##Change Log

+### Version 1.5.2 - 3/5/2013
+- The latest update to Apple's OS introduced a scrolling bug that causes the carousels to become non-responsive.
+Fixed.
+- Fixed issues when a carousel is created in a hidden parent container.
+- Various ie8, ie9, Apple fixes.
+Please note: webfonts + [data-icon]:before = onShift callback FAIL!
+Nothing I can do about this one, it's ie8.

 ### Version 1.5.1 - 2/15/2013
 - Bugfix where internal.nudgeDirection was never reset to null between nudges causing unwanted slider advancement under certain conditions